dankamongmen/notcurses/README.md

   return ncplane_putwc(n, w);
 }

-// Replace the cell underneath the cursor with the provided EGC, using the
+// Replace the cell underneath the cursor with the provided EGC, and advance
-// specified 'attr' and 'channels' for styling, and advance the cursor by the
-// width of the cluster (but not past the end of the plane).
-On success, returns
+// the cursor by the width of the cluster (but not past the end of the plane).
-// the number of columns the cursor was advanced.
-On failure, -1 is returned.
+// On success, returns the number of columns the cursor was advanced.
+On
-// The number of bytes converted from gclust is written to 'sbytes' if non-NULL. int ncplane_putegc(struct ncplane* n, const char* gclust, uint32_t attr,
+// failure, -1 is returned.
+The number of bytes converted from gclust is
+// written to 'sbytes' if non-NULL. int ncplane_putegc(struct ncplane* n, const char* gclust, int* sbytes);
-                   uint64_t channels, int* sbytes);

-// Call ncplane_putegc() after successfully moving to y, x. static inline int ncplane_putegc_yx(struct ncplane* n, int y, int x, const char* gclust, uint32_t attr,
+// Call ncplane_putegc() after successfully moving to y, x. static inline int ncplane_putegc_yx(struct ncplane* n, int y, int x, const char* gclust, int* sbytes){
-                  uint64_t channels, int* sbytes){
   if(ncplane_cursor_move_yx(n, y, x)){
     return -1;
   }
-  return ncplane_putegc(n, gclust, attr, channels, sbytes);
+  return ncplane_putegc(n, gclust, sbytes);
 }

 #define WCHAR_MAX_UTF8BYTES 6

 // ncplane_putegc(), but following a conversion from wchar_t to UTF-8 multibyte.
 static inline int
-ncplane_putwegc(struct ncplane* n, const wchar_t* gclust, uint32_t attr,
+ncplane_putwegc(struct ncplane* n, const wchar_t* gclust, int* sbytes){
-                uint64_t channels, int* sbytes){
   // maximum of six UTF8-encoded bytes per wchar_t
   const size_t mbytes = (wcslen(gclust) * WCHAR_MAX_UTF8BYTES) + 1;
   char* mbstr = (char*)malloc(mbytes); // need cast for c++ callers